Specialty Food Shops

 Paper receipts print quickly, but email receipts allow you to collect customer info for marketing purposes.
 Follow along below to customize both your paper and email receipts.

-- Click 'Settings' and select 'Receipts'.
+- Click 'Settings' and select 'Receipts and Tips'.

 First, set up your paper receipt with the important business information you want customers to have.
 Everything you enter here will also appear on your emailed receipts.